 He has received the national Princess Grace Award in Theater, the James Pendelton Foundation Grant, was a directing nominee in the 2015 International Opera Awards, and was named Musical America’s New Artist of the Month for December 2015.
 He is a graduate of the UCLA School of Theater, Film, and Television where he received the George Burns/Gracie Allen Directing Scholarship.
 He currently teaches opera performance at UCLA’s Herb Alpert School of Music and has also taught acting and performance for the Music Academy of the West in Santa Barbara, Cornish College of the Arts, California State University, Long Beach, and the Adler Fellowship Program of San Francisco Opera.

 Opus 3 Artists- Caroline Woodfield

-UPCOMING WORK and full credits can be found on the chronology.
+UPCOMING PROJECTS and full credits can be found on the calendar.